 Are your Web applications secure?
 Online businesses apps, which are wide open at port 80, put that question to the test daily.
-Developed for functionality with little thought to security, custom apps are typically vulnerable to attacks such as buffer overflow exploits, cross-site scripting
+Developed for functionality with little thought to security, custom apps are typically vulnerable to attacks such as buffer overflow exploits, cross-site scripting and SQL injection.

 If companies don't lock down their Web apps, security risks will increase as corporate dependency on Internet and intranet applications rises, along with site complexity, language depth and overall functionality.

 The Web apps' exposure to attack is driving the need for developers with both expert application security and deep programming skills.
 Faced with the need to develop secure applications in the absence of uniform expertise, organizations have two basic options:

 The evolution toward secure programming languages will alleviate the need for many of the critical bolt-on security packages, but, for at least the next decade, securing applications will remain a complex problem requiring a combination of products, services and education.
 While there are plenty of choices, there's no one solution.

 The problem is daunting.
 No two programmers write the same way, which challenges the security products to deal with highly individualized styles and methods.
 Web app developers also work in various programming languages, each with its own pitfalls.
 Compiled languages like C, C++, C# and J# directly access memory and are vulnerable to problems like buffer overflows and format string bugs.
 Runtime languages--such as Perl, ASP and PHP--fall prey to attackers because developers aren't locking down frontend access (for example, through forms that take names and addresses) to backend database resources.
 The resulting script errors leave data unprotected against attacks such as cross-site scripting, SQL injection and SQL manipulation.